Pilatch/grannys-alimentari/README.md

 # Granny's Alimentari

-A way to test out some features of TypeScript, and compare some of them to Elm.
+A way to test out some features of TypeScript, and compare them to Elm.

 ## Try in your browser